iracooke/atenuis_wgs_pub/README.md

 # Genetics of *Acropora tenuis* on the GBR using shallow whole genome resequencing

-Commands and R code to accompany the paper
+Shell scripts and R code to accompany the paper

 > Signatures of selection in the Acropora tenuis holobiont reveal complex adaptations to inshore environments driven by Holocene climate change